redondrio/SQMxplore/README.md

 * **Generate a project with SqueezeMeta**

 Plase refer to the [SqueezeMeta documentation](https://github.com/jtamames/SqueezeMeta "SqueezeMeta documentation") for this step.
-Any project created with SqueezeMeta can be loaded into SQMxplore.
+Any project created with SqueezeMeta can be loaded into SQMxplore, including reads and longreads projects.

 * **Generate the SQMtools tables**

 Plase refer to the [SQMtools documentation](https://github.com/jtamames/SqueezeMeta/wiki/Using-R-to-analyze-your-SQM-results "SQMtools documentation") for this step.
 These tables are automatically generated when a project is loaded into R with the `loadSQM()` or `loadSQMlite()` functions.
-For `sqm_reads` and `sqm_longrads` projects, please refer to the use of `sqmreads2tables.py` script.
+For `sqm_reads` and `sqm_longrads` projects, please refer to the use of `sqmreads2tables.py` script. jj
 Once these tables are generated, SQMxplore will have all needed data to start working.

 ## Launching the app

-Once the package is installed and all data is ready, you will just need to run the command SQMxplore() to launch the app from your R or Rstudio console.
+Once the package is installed and loaded (using `library(SQMxplore)`) and all data is ready, you will just need to run the command `SQMxplore()` to launch the app from your R or Rstudio console.
+Please bare in mind that SQMxplore will take as its working directory the same path as the R session it is launched from.

 ## Loading a project

-When the app is loaded, the first tab will show you a project selector.
+When the app is loaded, the first tab will show a directory selector.

 SQMxplore accepts two types of input.
 First, an SQM project can be directly loaded as an SQMlite object with the "Load directly from SQM project" option.
+In this case, your must choose the parent directory to your project.
 Second, an .rds file containing an SQM or SQMlite object can be loaded with the "Load from pre-saved RDS file" option.
 After selecting the type of input (SQM project or .rds file) and choosing your project name among the list of available projects, you can click on the "Load project" button.

 # The app